By Simon Mott

 Anger is part of the fight or flight (or freeze, fidget, faint) biological brain (limbic system) response to the perceived threat of harm.
 We act out anger to relieve the adrenaline it creates and protect ourselves.

 Anger as a drug: acting out angrily can become habitual as it provides physical and psychological relief.
 The Rage-a-holic.

 Suppressing anger cause toxicosis in the brain and leads to anxiety and depression.
-Neurochemicals (noradrenalin) are stored up and if not cleared by healthy process can lead to depression and toxic feelings.
+Neurochemicals (noradrenaline) are stored up and if not cleared by a healthy process can lead to depression and toxic feelings.

 Mature defence mechanisms are often the most constructive and helpful to most adults but may require practice and effort to put into daily use.
 People with more mature defences tend to be more at peace with themselves and those around them.